Find Fast

 - Pale skin

 Over time, these symptoms can increase in severity and move from the physical realm to the mental.
-People might feel depressed or anxious as though they are unable to completely process what has happened to them and what might happen in the future.
+People might feel depressed or anxious, as though they cannot wholly process what has happened to them and what might happen in the future.
 As more and more cells begin to wake up, people might develop more severe symptoms, seeing things that aren’t there and hearing noises others can’t hear.
 Some people progress into seizures as their brain cells awaken and begin firing.
-These seizures are rare, but they can be life threatening.
+These seizures are rare, but they can be life-threatening.

 - How much alcohol do you drink every day?